near/docs/docs/develop/frontend/introduction.md

 For details on how to build, test and deploy smart contracts, see [the section on Smart Contracts](/docs/develop/contracts/overview).

+## Building and Calling Smart Contracts

+You can use any language that compiles to Web Assembly (Wasm), but NEAR currently supports:

+1. **Rust** - [`near-sdk-rs`](/docs/develop/contracts/rust/intro): a wrapper which provides improved safety for the Rust programming language for high value contracts.
+2. **AssemblyScript** [`near-sdk-as`](/docs/develop/contracts/as/intro): a collection of helpers that make your SmartContracts look similar to TypeScript while compiling to Wasm for execution.
+AssemblyScript is currently **not recommended for production financial applications** due to the newness of the language and compilation tools available.

+For details on how to build, test and deploy smart contracts, see [the section on Smart Contracts](/docs/develop/contracts/overview).

 ### Calling Smart Contracts

 Use `near-api-js` [Quickstart and Code Snippets](/docs/develop/front-end/near-api-js), which wraps [JSON-RPC calls](/docs/develop/front-end/rpc) calls.

 ### Testing Smart Contracts

-See the [Test Your Smart Contracts](/docs/tutorials/contracts/testing-contracts) tutorial and the respective SDK explanations for more information.
+See the [Test Your Smart Contracts](/docs/tutorials/test-your-smart-contracts) tutorial and the respective SDK explanations for more information.

 ### Deploying Smart Contracts

 There is only one "mainnet" where NEAR is "real".
 There is a testnet and you can run your own local network.
 The state of your contract will depend on which network it's deployed to and if you are calling it from the same network, so make sure to double check your configuration when deploying / testing / calling.
-See [Networks](/docs/concepts/networks) for more information.
+See [Networks](//docs/concepts/networks) for more information.

 ## Getting up to Speed: First Steps